 There are many other important factors to consider in the best interior paint, including:

 Latex paints are easier to clean off your brushes than their oil-based counterparts, usually requiring nothing more than soap and water.

 For some first-time home decorators, it can come as something of a surprise to discover that not all interior paints are made equal.

 Manufacturers utilize a variety of different paint formulas, some of which are usually better suited to certain environments than others.
+Some have great coverage for many types of surfaces.
+Others are low VOC or zero VOC.
 So, when it comes to painting your home, it’s worth paying attention to the different formulas and carefully selecting an option that best meets your exact needs.